 If a space is to be shared by multiple companies, companies must be separated by locked cages or cabinets.

 Facility should have redundant cooling towers and isolated from the parking lot.
 Power should be redundant with multiple power sources and at least 24 hrs of backup power.
 There should be diesel or alternate power and guaranteed contract in place for getting fuel to the facility.
 Monitoring and logging should be in place for all entry and exit traffic, temperature control, CCTV camera security, etc. Datacenter personnel should always be present at the facility 24/7.
 Any paper containing sensitive information should be shredded or disposed of properly.
 Dumpsters should also be monitored by camera.

 A disaster recovery plan should be in place and all important parties must be notified in the event of a disaster.
 Regular offsite backups should be kept for all critical information, and practice runs to test backups should be done regularly.
 Redundant servers in an alternate data center is ideal for ensuring recovery from a disaster.

 Datacenters are critical for businesses.
+Look for a trusted CCTV system and supplier (ex. minerva-security.co.uk).
 Do not skimp on security as one small vulnerability can cost your company.
 Look for maximum efficiency, redundancy, trustworthy infrastructure and personnel for best reliability and peace of mind.